Bicycles and In-Line Skates/Skateboards

 As a College employee, the adviser has a responsibility both to the institution and to the organization and should keep the best interests of each in mind.
 Actual participation in programs, activities, and events is not required but is highly encouraged as it can be mutually beneficial to the adviser and the organization.
 The adviser is expected to use his or her knowledge to inform the group, and to discourage illegal, damaging, or embarrassing behavior or incidents.
 Such incidents could subject both the adviser and the College to civil liability should injury result.
 Should an adviser become aware of such activity, it should be reported to the Director or Assistant Director of Campus Activities or to the Office of the Dean of Students.

 The presence and/or participation of a College adviser in no way relieves student organization members or leaders of their responsibility to act in accordance with standards of good citizenship and the law as well as with the policies and procedures of the College.

-The Student Affairs Division and, specifically, the Office of Student Activities are available to provide advice, assistance, and training to advisers as requested or required.
-Questions about activities planning and coordination, College fiscal practices, expectations for group conduct, etc., should be directed to the Student Activities Office.
+The Student Affairs Division and, specifically, thef Campus Activities office, are available to provide advice, assistance, and training to advisers as requested or required.
+Questions about activities planning and coordination, College fiscal practices, expectations for group conduct, etc., should be directed to the Campus Activities Office.

 A student who is found responsible in whole or in part for damage to College property (due to fire, water damage, etc.) where the College’s insurance company makes payment for the damage to the College agrees to subrogation.
 This means that the College’s insurance company may request reimbursement for damages from the student, a dependent student’s parents, and/or the student or parent’s insurance company.